Letter From General Manager Darren Springer

 The average residential bill will increase by $4.92 per month.
 The average bill increase for the bulk of BED’s commercial customers (those on the small general service rate) will be $6.60 per month.

 To support our community through these difficult times, we currently are offering several relief programs, including suspending disconnections for non-payment, waiving late fees, and providing extended budget billing plans.
 BED also is continuing to advocate for arrearage assistance programs to help customers who have fallen behind on paying utility bills.
-In addition, to help offset the rate increase for low-income customers, we will for the first time be offering an energy assistance program to provide a monthly bill credit for customers who are enrolled in the state’s fuel assistance program.
+In addition, to help offset the rate increase for low-income customers, we will for the first time be offering an energy assistance program to provide a monthly bill credit for customers who are enrolled in the state’s fuel assistance program or Housing Choice Voucher (Section 8) program.
 The energy assistance program will last throughout our fiscal year 2022 and, by our next fiscal year, BED intends to offer a permanent low-income discounted rate.
 You can apply for this program using the form below.

 Further, we encourage customers to learn about opportunities to save energy and money through efficiency measures by connecting with our Energy Services team for a free consultation.